 Graphic design, like any profession, is littered with jargon and phrases you might not be familiar with.
-Here are some of the key terms you should know, with a brief explanation – in words you can understand – plus info on where to go to learn more.
+Here are some of the key terms you should know, with a brief explanation – in words you can understand – of what they mean, plus info on where to go to learn more.

 Raster images (sometimes referred to as bitmap images) are made up of thousands of pixels that determine colour and form.
 Photos are raster images.
-Photoshop is the most common raster editor, enabling you to manipulate the colour and other properties of the pixels.
+Photoshop CC is the most common raster editor, enabling you to manipulate the colour and other properties of the pixels.

 Because raster images are made up of a finite amount of pixels, resizing can be tricky.
 If you give a raster image larger dimensions in Photoshop, the software has to make up data in order to add the size.
 This results in a loss of quality.

-Vector-based images (such as those created in Adobe Illustrator) are made up of points, each of which has a defined X and Y coordinate.
+Vector-based images (such as those created in Illustrator CC) are made up of points, each of which has a defined X and Y coordinate.
 These points join paths to form shapes, and inside these shapes you can add colour fills.
 Because everything you generate is based around this, vectors can be blown up to any size without any loss of quality.

 In recent times, Illustrator has progressed so much that vector graphics have become incredibly complex.
 You can now add gradients, complex shapes and more to create highly detailed, scalable vector images.
 Because vectors can be resized, they are often used for logos and other graphics that need to be used across many different outputs (from leaflet to billboard size, for instance).

 CMYK is the standard colour mode for sending documents – whether it's a magazine, newspaper, flyer, brochure, annual report and so on – to the printer.
 It stands for cyan, magenta, yellow and key.

 'Key' in this instance means black.
 It's referred to as key because in four-colour printing, cyan, magenta and yellow printing plates are carefully keyed, or aligned, with the key of the black key plate.